-On my recent trip to Korea (and incidentally, my mother’s return from her Korean drama tour), the subject of souvenir gifts weighed as a topic on my mind… Why?
-Because I’ve gotta bring back souvenirs for family and friends!
-But oi… what to get?
+On my recent trip to Korea, the subject of souvenir gifts weighed as a topic on my mind.
+What cool souvenirs from Korea should I get for friends and family?

-If you’re visiting Korea and shopping for holiday stocking stuffers or just bringing back some good ole souvenirs for friends and family, which won’t load down your luggage like a bag of bricks, here’s some fun and interesting ideas for you.
-Check out my video and buying tips here.
+If you’re visiting Korea and shopping for holiday stocking stuffers or just bringing back some good ole souvenirs for friends and family, which won’t load down your luggage like a bag of bricks, here’s 5 best souvenirs from Korea.
+Check out my video and buying tips.

 1. K-drama and K-pop paraphernalia